osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex1-files.md

 1. Do not forget to add a line to name the input file as the argument to the Python script.
 1. Submit the job, wait for it to finish, and check the output!

 If things do not work the first time, keep trying!
 At this point in the exercises, we are telling you less and less explicitly how to do steps that you have done before.
-If you get stuck, ask for help in the Slack channel.
+If you get stuck, ask for help in the #intro-to-htc Slack channel.

 !!! note
     If you want to transfer more than one input file, list all of them on a single `transfer_input_files` command,